What is CFR Incoterms ? Cost and Freight Shipping

 what is CFR price?

-CFR price, or Cost and Freight price, refers to the total cost of goods that includes both the price of the product and the freight charges to transport it to a specified port.
-Under CFR terms, the seller is responsible for the costs associated with shipping, including loading, transportation, and insurance up to the destination port.
-However, the risk is transferred to the buyer once the goods are on board the vessel.
-This pricing structure offers buyers a clear understanding of their shipping expenses, facilitating budgeting and financial planning.
-CFR pricing is commonly used in maritime trade, making it essential for businesses engaging in international shipping, particularly for bulk or heavy items.
+The CFR price is an abbreviation of Cost and Freight price, which denotes the over-all cost of goods, including the product price and freight charges towards its transport to a certain port.
+In case of the CFR terms, all the costs of shipment, including loading, transportation, and insurance are borne by the seller up to destination port.
+However, the risk of loss passes to the buyer when the goods are on board the vessel.
+This price structure provides buyers with a straightforward understanding of their shipping costs for the purpose of budgeting and financial planning.
+CFR pricing is very common in maritime trade; thus, it is important that each business involved in international shipment, especially for bulk or heavy items, learns how to go about it.

 what is CFR trade terms?